CIVICs Locations

 Principal investigator: Kevin Urdahl, M.D., Ph.D.

 Center objective: The goal of this Center is to inform the design of an effective TB vaccine by identifying the immune responses capable of controlling and potentially eradicating Mtb.
-The research team will identify and examine protective pathways in natural and vaccine-induced immunity by analyzing tissue-specific and systemic immunity in mice, NHPs, and humans.
-Investigators will examine immune correlates at three stages: the pre-infection immune stage; the early events after pulmonary infection; and the formation of granulomas (compact, organized structures of immune cells) during chronic infection.
+The research team is identifying and examining protective pathways in natural and vaccine-induced immunity by analyzing tissue-specific and systemic immunity in mice, NHPs, and humans.
+Investigators are focusing on immune correlates at three stages: the pre-infection immune stage; the early events after pulmonary infection; and the formation of granulomas (compact, organized structures of immune cells) during chronic infection.
 These studies will identify the immune responses required to protect the host from initial infection, establish latent infection, and prevent progression to active TB disease.

 Contact Information